-Insomnia can be short-term or a chronic condition , but it always involves problems falling asleep or staying asleep.
-Short-term (transient) insomnia can be caused by illness, stress, travel or environmental factors.
-Long-term (chronic) insomnia may be due to the underlying psychological or physical conditions.
+Insomnia can be short-term or a chronic condition, but it always involves problems falling asleep or staying asleep.
+Short-term (transient) Insomnia can be caused by illness, stress, travel, or environmental factors.
+Long-term (chronic) insomnia may be due to underlying psychological or physical conditions.

 Who is at risk for Insomnia?

-Anyone can have insomnia, but in general it is more common in women than in men.
-The elderly are particularly at risk for insomnia.
+Anyone can have Insomnia, but it is generally more common in women than in men.
+The elderly are particularly at risk for Insomnia.

 Insomnia is often classified by its duration:

-- Short-term insomnia lasts no longer than 3 weeks.
+- Short-term Insomnia lasts no longer than three weeks.

-Insomnia can also be defined in terms of inability to sleep, sometimes conventional.
-The following examples refer to circadian rhythm disorders as:
+Insomnia can also be defined as the inability to sleep, sometimes conventional.
+The following examples refer to circadian rhythm disorders:

-Delay in the Sleep-Phase syndrome .
-It’s the delayed sleep phase syndrome is the term for a circadian clock that runs late, but reliably.
-People who have this condition (usually teenagers) get to sleep very late at night or in the early hours of the morning, and have difficulty waking up in the morning.
+Delay in the Sleep-Phase syndrome.
+The delayed sleep phase syndrome is the term for a circadian clock that runs late but reliably.
+People who have this condition (usually teenagers) get to sleep very late at night or in the early morning hours and have difficulty waking up in the morning.

-Advanced sleep phase syndrome.
+It advanced sleep phase syndrome.
 This syndrome tends to develop in the elderly.
-It produces excessive sleepiness in the morning and early unwanted awakening (3-5 hours) in the morning.
+It produces excessive sleepiness in the morning and early unwanted awakening (3-5 hours).

 In sleep studies, subjects spend about a third of their time sleeping, suggesting that most people need about 8 hours of sleep each day.
-The siblings differ in the amount of sleep they need to feel well rested, however.
+However, the siblings differ in the amount of sleep to feel well-rested.
 (Babies can sleep up to 16 hours a day.)

-The daily cycle of life, which includes sleeping and waking, is called (which means “about a day”) the circadian rhythm, commonly known as the biological clock .
+The daily cycle of life, which includes sleeping and waking, is called (which means “about a day”) the circadian rhythm, commonly known as the biological clock.
 Hundreds of bodily functions follow biological clocks, but sleep and wakefulness comprise the most prominent circadian rhythm.
-And this is how the regular cycles of human beings are designed for daytime activity and nighttime rest.
+Moreover, this is how the regular cycles of human beings are designed for daytime activity and nighttime rest.